mozilla/persona/docs/PRIMARY_PROTOCOL.md

-In order to make it possible for the browser to determine if there is primary support available for a given domain, there must be a well knonw location where an expression of support is published.
-[RFC 5785][] proposes a convention for well-known resources, such as that required by BrowserID, which is a `.well-known` directory under document root.
+In order to make it possible for the browser to determine if there is primary support available for a given domain, there must be a well known location where an expression of support is published.
+[RFC 5785][] proposes a convention for well-known resources, such as that required by BrowserID, which is a `.well-known` directory under the document root.
 Applying this convention, primaries must serve a JSON document under `.well-known/browserid`.